holstt/google-drive-discordbot/README.md

 ## About

-The Discord bot is developed using a microservice architecture, but the google-drive-service can also be used independently as a REST API instead of through the Discord GUI/google-drive-bot.
+The Discord bot is developed using a microservice architecture, where the discord bot (google-drive-bot) is decoupled from the the service communicating with Goolge Drive (google-drive-service).
+As such, it is possible to use the drive service directly as a REST API and integrate this functionality with another service than Discord.

+NB: A Google Cloud Platform (GCP) account is required in order to obtain an API key for the Google services used in this project.

-### Microservice: google-drive-bot
+### Discord bot: google-drive-bot

 Responsible for handling commands recieved from the Discord GUI client.